 Water conditioners – hard water contains Ca++ & Mg++ cations that react with certain pesticides (e.g. glyphosate) reducing efficacy.
 Companion Gold, Nelson and Stingray deactivate and sequester Ca++ & Mg++ preventing salt precipitation and spray blockages and increasing pesticide efficacy.

 Factors such as nozzle type and angle, boom height and forward speed increase the number of driftable fine spray droplets (under 100 microns).
-Companion Gold, Lok-it , and Grounded AD contain specialised components that reduce the number of fine spray droplets ensuring accurate spray deposition on the target.
+Companion Gold and Lok-it contain specialised components that reduce the number of fine spray droplets ensuring accurate spray deposition on the target.

 Nelson, Roller and Velocity reduce droplet surface tension, minimising bounce and run off from the leaf surface providing excellent coverage.
 Roller and Velocity contain humectants that slow droplet drying to increase absorption.
 Nelson and Velocity increase uptake through the outer wax layers.